 Another must-see is the church of Notre-Dame-de-l’Assomption, immortalized by Vincent van Gogh in one of his paintings.
 There’s also the Absinthe Museum and the artist’s final resting place.

-This may be considered as a sleepy town, but its art and beauty are very much alive.
+This may be considered a sleepy town, but its art and beauty are very much alive.

 6. Lille

-Lille is a former industrial powerhouse in northern France and the country’s fourth-largest city.
+Lille is a former industrial powerhouse in northern France and the country’s fourth-largest and, ultimately, a beautiful city.

-Besides being a stunning cultural center filled with history and striking medieval architecture, Lille can be a less costly – and touristy – alternative to Paris.
+Besides being a stunning cultural center filled with history and striking medieval castles, Lille can be a less costly—and touristy—alternative to Paris.

 It is conveniently located 160 miles from Paris, 69 miles from Brussels, and 182 from London.
 This makes it a superb hub for exploring other famous European cities on day trips.

-With so much to offer, it is probably one of the most underrated cities in Europe.
-It’s a great off-the-beaten-path destination, which in turn is full of hidden gems in France.
+With so much to offer, it is probably one of the most underrated gorgeous places in Europe that remains underrated.
+It’s a great off-the-beaten-path destination, which in turn is full of hidden gems offer in France.

-While Lille is a big city, there are also many beautiful villages and towns around that you can visit.
+While Lille is a beautiful city, there are also many picturesque villages and towns nearby that you can visit.

 Lille has something for every type of traveler.
 The entire city is full of impressive architecture and unique buildings, including the Cathedral of Notre Dame de la Treille and the Piscine Museum.